 Contrary to previously published studies, (Butler et al. 2011, Cooper and Bamberg 2014, Diaz-Montano et al. 2014, Rubio-Covarrubias 2017), our study observed similar oviposition rates and egg fertility rates across germplasms.
 Generally, more than 50% of psyllid eggs hatched regardless of germplasm for the first four periods (14-20 days).
 We selected our observation period to correlate with the periods of maximum oviposition reported in the life history tables of Abdullah (2008) Knowlton and Janes 1931, and Yang et al. (2010, 2013).
 It was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days).
 We only permitted male access to the female psyllids during the initial period to increase female longevity by preventing possible harassment (Abdullah 2008, Arnqvist 2013, Wenninger and Hall 2008).
 It may be that potato psyllids require multiple mates and/or multiple matings over time to maintain egg fertility (Arnqvist 2013, Wenninger and Hall 2008).

 It is difficult to separate the mechanisms of host plant resistance or tolerance and how they to correlate with psyllid host acceptance (Diaz-Montano et al. 2006, Butler et al. 2011).
 Although Russet Burbank received more probes than two other germplasms, the psyllids still probed the other germplasms, often for long periods.
 A single psyllid is enough to transmit Lso and the disease progresses independently of bacterial titer (Buchman et al. 2011, Rashed et al. 2012).
 These factors underscore that psyllid probing behavior would have to be nearly eliminated in order to truly reduce the risk of Lso transmission.
 We found no evidence for such reductions in probing behavior in these germplasms.
+The visual inspection of psyllid behaviors could be bolstered by electrical penetration recordings (Butler et al. 2012b, Mustafa et al 2015b, Sandanayaka et al. 2014).
+Sandanayaka et al. (2014) suggested that B. cockerelli can acquire Lso during phloem ingestion in approximately two hours.
+It is unlikely that we were observing feeding which would result in pathogen transmission during our short observation periods.

 The results reported here suggest that the modality of resistance to Lso for the A07781 germplasms (Rashidi 2017) may be to the pathogen itself, and not the psyllid vector.